Zanek1964/RAV311-Remote/README.md

 ## Minimum ESPHome config

 Here is an example of the required esphome config.
 Change variables to fit your needs (board type, wifi credentials, GPIO, etc)
+1. You need to add the [ir transmitter](https://esphome.io/components/remote_transmitter/) component, set the correct GPIO corresponding to the IR LED and give your ir tranmisster an ID.
+2. Then add the [ir proxy](https://esphome.io/components/ir_rf_proxy/) transmitter compoenent, set the "remote_transmitter_id:" value so it matches the ID previously give the the ir_transmitter.

 ```
 esphome: